clj-holmes/clj-watson/README.md

   -h, --help                                                 Show usage help

 OPTIONS valid when database-strategy is dependency-check:
-  -d, --dependency-check-properties <file>                   Path of a dependency-check properties file
+  -w, --clj-watson-properties <file>                         Path of an additional, optional properties file
-                                                             If not provided uses resources/dependency-check.properties -w, --clj-watson-properties <file>                         Path of an additional, optional properties file Overrides values in dependency-check.properties
+                                                             Overrides values in dependency-check.properties
                                                              If not specified classpath is searched for cljwatson.properties